-- (1) All option awards have been calculated based upon the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
-The Company has calculated the estimated fair market value of these options granted on January 23, 2018, using the Black-Scholes model and the following assumptions: term 6 years; stock price: \$3.75; exercise price: \$4.00; 75.40% volatility; 2.25% risk free rate. - (2) On March 7, 2017, Dr. Faulkes entered into an Employment Agreement with Volition Diagnostics, or the Faulkes Employment Agreement, which took effect on April 1, 2017.
+(1) All option awards have been calculated based upon the aggregate grant date fair value computed in accordance with FASB ASC Topic 718.
+The Company has calculated the estimated fair market value of these options granted on February 11, 2019, using the Black-Scholes model and the following assumptions: term 6 years; stock price: \$3.16; exercise price: \$3.25; 77.86% volatility; 2.52% risk free rate.

+(2) On March 7, 2017, Dr. Faulkes entered into an Employment Agreement with Volition Diagnostics, or the Faulkes Employment Agreement, which took effect on April 1, 2017.
 Volition Diagnostics agreed to make available to VolitionRx the services of Dr. Faulkes as Executive Chairman of the Board of VolitionRx, pursuant to a services agreement entered into by and between Volition Diagnostics and VolitionRx and subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
+The Faulkes Employment Agreement continues until terminated by either party providing not less than three months' notice and provides for a six month non-compete following termination.
+In exchange for his services, Dr. Faulkes shall receive, among other things (i) £12,300 GBP per month from Volition Diagnostics (which was increased to £12,669 GBP on June 1, 2019); and (ii) a severance payment if terminated by Volition Diagnostics (except in limited circumstances specified in the Faulkes Employment Agreement that generally constitute cause, such as a repeated breach of the Agreement) equal to the salary that he would have received between the date of termination and the completion of a three month notice period less income tax and National Insurance contributions, payable in equal monthly installments during such notice period.
+With respect to any severance payment, Dr. Faulkes has an obligation to seek alternative income during the remainder of the notice period and any such income received would offset the severance payment agreement and subject in summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.30 to the Company's Annual Report on Form 10-K filed March 10, 2017.

+On February 11, 2019, Dr. Faulkes was granted an option to purchase 50,000 shares of common stock of VolitionRx under the 2015 Plan, vesting in full on the twelve-month anniversary of the date of grant.

+Dr. Faulkes also participated in the EMI scheme discussed in the section of this Proxy Statement entitled Transactions with Related Persons, pursuant to which, effective December 16, 2019, an option issued to him on March 30, 2017 was partially cancelled and reissued as to 66,533 shares of common stock at the same exercise price of \$5.00 per share.

-The Faulkes Employment Agreement continues until terminated by either party providing not less than three months' notice.
-In exchange for his services, Dr. Faulkes shall receive, among other things (i) £12,000 GBP per month from Volition Diagnostics (which was increased to £12,300 GBP per month effective June 1, 2018); and (ii) a lump sum severance payment if terminated by Volition Diagnostics without cause (as per the agreement) equal to the salary that he would have received between the date of termination and the completion of a three month notice period.
-The foregoing description of the Faulkes Employment Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.30 to the Company's Annual Report on Form 10-K filed March 10, 2017. - On January 23, 2018, Dr. Faulkes was granted an option to purchase 50,000 shares of common stock of VolitionRx under the 2015 Plan, vesting in full on the twelve-month anniversary of the date of grant. - (3) On March 31, 2015, Mr. Innes entered into an Independent Director Agreement with VolitionRx, or the Innes Independent Director Agreement, pursuant to which Mr. Innes will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
-In exchange for his services, Mr. Innes shall receive \$10,000 per calendar quarter commencing March 1, 2015.
-The foregoing description of the Innes Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Quarterly Report on Form 10-Q filed May 12, 2015. - On January 23, 2018, Mr. Innes was granted an option to purchase 20,000 shares of common stock of VolitionRx under the 2015 Plan, vesting in full on the twelve-month anniversary of the date of grant. - (4) On March 31, 2015, Dr. Colman entered into an Independent Director Agreement with VolitionRx, or the Colman Independent Director Agreement, pursuant to which Dr. Colman will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
-In exchange for his services, Dr. Colman shall receive \$15,000 per calendar quarter commencing March 1, 2015.
-The foregoing description of the Colman Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.
-33 to the Company's Quarterly Report on Form 10-Q filed May 12, 2015. - On January 23, 2018, Dr. Colman was granted an option to purchase 30,000 shares of common stock of VolitionRx under the 2015 Plan, vesting in full on the twelve-month anniversary of the date of grant. - (5) On March 31, 2015, Dr. Skaff entered into an Independent Director Agreement with VolitionRx, or the Skaff Independent Director Agreement, pursuant to which Dr. Skaff will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
-In exchange for his services Dr. Skaff shall receive \$10,000 per calendar quarter commencing March 1, 2015.
-The foregoing description of the Skaff Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Quarterly Report on Form 10-Q filed May 12, 2015.
+(3) On March 31, 2015, Mr. Innes entered into an Independent Director Agreement with VolitionRx, or the Innes Independent Director Agreement, pursuant to which Mr. Innes will continue to serve as a member of the Board of VolitionRx subject to any necessary approval by the Company's stockholders as required by applicable law and VolitionRx's governing documents.
+In exchange for his services, Mr. Innes shall receive \$10,000 per calendar quarter commencing March 1, 2015 through June 30, 2019, thereafter increasing to \$10,300 per calendar quarter.
+The foregoing description of the Innes Independent Director Agreement does not purport to summarize all terms and conditions thereof and is qualified in its entirety by reference to Exhibit 10.33 to the Company's Quarterly Report on Form 10-Q filed May 12, 2015.